 Bags of 100 condoms are offered to community partners for $30.00 a bag.

-Partnering agencies taking advantage of this opportunity are:
+Partnering agencies taking part in this program are:

 - John Howard Restorative Justice for Youth